JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Development mode

 In the previous section, we created a new empty package.
-In this section, we will fill the package with content. **Before we continue, open the main folder of the ImageInspector package in a new VS Code window.** You can use the default shortcut `Ctrl K Ctrl O`.
+In this section, we will fill the package with content. **Before we continue, open the main folder of the ImageInspector package in a new VS Code window.** One can access it from `File -> Open folder`.

 The content of the `ImageInspector` folder can be divided into four parts:
 - *Root folder* contains information about the package and git.